Baby Bath Safety Tips

 Place a non-slip mat on the floor and a non-slip mat in the tub to prevent slips on every surface

-Use liquid soap instead of bar soap, Slippery can have you diving around, fumbling and can risk bumping baby over.
+Use liquid soap instead of bar soap.
+Slippery bar soap can have you diving around, fumbling and introduces the risk of you bumping Baby over.

 Learn baby CPR